eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 - perform database lookup to obtain the `ServicePrincipal`
 - if no result, abort with HTTP 401
 - check that the `ServicePrincipal`'s credential matches the API key
-- if mismatch, abort with HTTP 401
+- if mismatched, abort with HTTP 401

 After the service principal is authenticated, it is attached to the request's `SecurityContext` to allow controllers to inject it for further processing.